GenerativeAIandHCI/GenerativeAIandHCI.github.io/README.md

 - Ethical issues including misuses and abuses, provenance, copyright, bias, and diversity.
 - The uncanny valley in Human-AI interactions.

-As above, we encourage people to add new topics and domains.
+As above, we encourage people to add new topics and domains. -->

+# Contributing Your Work

 Submissions may be up to 4 pages long (references may appear on additional pages), following the CHI 2023 instructions for papers at https://chi2023.acm.org/for-authors/papers/ .